 Students accepted to the scholars program typically have an ACT composite score of at least 30 and an ACT math section score of at least 30.
 They usually have background in at least one programming language, including material over conditional statements, loops, and methods.
 They also typically have a high school GPA of at least 3.5 (on a 4.0 scale).

-If you received an invitation to apply, or otherwise believe you would be well-suited to the scholars program, the priority deadline is February 1, 2019.
+If you received an invitation to apply, are an incoming freshman, or otherwise believe you would be well-suited to the scholars program, the priority deadline is February 1, 2019.
 However, we will take applications until the program is full.
 Apply now.